armory-io/remote-network-agent-helm-chart/README.md

 ```

 Then you can switch that release to this chart with the following commands and all your settings will be mapped.
+The key here is that you are using the same release name `armory-rna` but changing the chart that the release is referencing.

 ```shell
 helm repo update